-Issue 2: During Student's Juvenile Hall incarceration, did Probation fail to develop an IEP that met Student's unique needs because Probation failed to:
+Issue 2: From March 13, 2013 through August 9, 2013, did Probation fail to develop an IEP that met Student's unique needs because Probation failed to:

 - a.
-Consider a continuum of placements to meet his unique needs; - b.
-Offer Student special education services to meet his unique needs, including specialized academic instruction, psychological and mental health services and counseling, assistive technology and behavior services; - c.
-Establish measurable goals to meet Student's unique needs in the areas of attendance, academics, and behavior;
+Consider a continuum of placements to meet his unique needs; - Offer Student special education services to meet his unique needs, including specialized academic instruction, psychological and mental health services, and counseling and behavior services;

-&lt;sup>2 The issues were framed in the October 21, 2013 Order Following Prehearing Conference.
+&lt;sup>1 The issues were framed in the November 12, 2013 Order Following Prehearing Conference.
 The issues have been rephrased and reorganized for clarity.
 The ALJ has authority to redefine a party's issues, so long as no substantive changes are made.
-(J. W. v.
+(J.W. v.
 Fresno Unified School Dist.
 (9th Cir.
 2010) 626 F.3d 431, 442-443.)

-- d.
-Develop a plan to meet Student's behavioral needs; and - e.
-Include any services to implement Student's individual transition plan?
+- c.
+Establish measurable goals to meet Student's unique needs in the areas of behavior; and - d.
+Develop a plan to meet Student's behavioral needs?

-Issue 3: During Student's Juvenile Hall incarceration, did Probation deny Student a FAPE by failing to:
+Issue 3: From March 13, 2013 through August 9, 2013, did Probation deny Student a FAPE by failing to:

-- a.
-Have qualified personnel provide Student with special education services; - b.
+- Have qualified personnel, including those from County, provide Student with special education services; - b.
 Convene IEP team meetings when Student did not meet his IEP goals; - c.
-Provide Student with individualized academic instruction and special education services; - d.
+Provide Student with individualized academic instruction and special education services; and - d.
 Conduct a functional behavior assessment?